CrossStream-for-Kotlin/cross-stream-for-kotlin/README.md

 ) : Broker
 ```

-- `hostname` - The hostname or ip address.
+- `hostname` - The hostname or ip address of instance/node.
 - `serviceDiscoveryConfig` - [ServiceDiscoverConfig](#servicediscoverconfig).
 - `identifier` - Identifier of instance/node used in logs.
 - `enableLogging` - Logging mode to view logs with system topic [SYSTEM_TOPIC](#get-system-topic-used-in-logging-mode-to-monitor-library).